 While the oil is heating, roll the dough out on a floured work surface into a rectangle about 1/4-inch thickness, sprinkling with flour if your rolling pin sticks anywhere.
 Cut into 2 1/2-inch squares with a pastry wheel or pizza cutter.

 Deep fry three to four at a time, flipping every 20 seconds, until they become a golden color.
-Adjust the heat up and down as the oil temperature fluctuates to keep as consistent of a temperature of 350°F as possible.
+Adjust the heat up and down as the oil temperature fluctuates, to keep a consistent temperature of 350°F.